SingularityF/LLLMA/README.md

 3. Install [Docker Desktop](https://www.docker.com/)
 4. In `cmd`, run `ollama run llama3.2` to download the Llama 3.2 3B model.
 Make sure ollama is running in your system tray
 5. Download Git repository
-6. In a shell of your choice, make sure `LLLMA` folder is the working directory
+6. In a shell of your choice, make sure `Lo-MA` folder is the working directory
 7. Run `npm i` to install dependencies
 8. Run `docker compose up --detach faster-whisper-server-cpu` to install [speech recognition server](https://github.com/fedirz/faster-whisper-server).
 Make sure Docker Desktop with the container is running in your system tray
 9. Run `npm start` to launch the UI